-- 56. Each member of the Cabinet attends all three meetings.
+- 55. The Council has operated the Leader and Cabinet model since it was introduced in 2000.
+At the present time, in addition to the Leader and Deputy Leader, there are eight Cabinet Members, each with their own portfolio of responsibilities. - 56.
+The Cabinet meets in three formats.
+First is Cabinet (Resources) Panel, focusing on matters relating to finance, property, staffing and contracts (roughly meeting once a month).
+Second is Cabinet (Performance Management) Panel, focusing on the performance of the Council and the achievement of aims and objectives (meetings occur quarterly).
+Third and final is Full Cabinet, focusing on all other decision-making to ensure effective running of the Council (roughly meets once a month). - 57.
+Each member of the Cabinet attends all three meetings.
 Cabinet meetings are open for members of the public to attend, and agendas, minutes, and reports are published on the Council's website.
 Each Cabinet Member is responsible for an area of the council's business and for overseeing its delivery in support of the Council Plan.
 Within their portfolio, each Cabinet Member is able to make decisions in respect of expenditure up to £250,000.
-Matters above that threshold must be considered by the whole of Cabinet. - 57.
+Matters above that threshold must be considered by the whole Cabinet. - 58.
 Executive Team meets nine times a year.
 It is composed of Cabinet Members and senior officers.
-It provides a private and informal space for policy to be considered and discussed between Cabinet Members and Officers.
+It provides a private and informal space for policy to be considered and discussed between Cabinet Members and officers.

-Table 1 - Membership, frequency and typical duration of Cabinet meetings:
+Table 1 - Membership, frequency and typical duration of Cabinet meetings